techiew/WoW-Addons/README.md

 ## WoW-Addons
 This is where I put some of my smaller WoW addons.

-Here are some of my bigger addons: [FollowMePls](https://github.com/techiew/FollowMePls)
+Here are the repos for some of my bigger addons: [FollowMePls](https://github.com/techiew/FollowMePls)

 ### AutoResClassic
 ![Icon for AutoResClassic](https://github.com/techiew/WoW-Addons/blob/master/AutoResClassic/AutoResClassic%20icon.jpg)